Ontology components: List

 Ontologies are commonly encoded using ontology languages.

 Individuals

 Individuals (instances) are the basic, "ground level" components of an ontology.
 The individuals in an ontology may include concrete objects such as people, animals, tables, automobiles, molecules, and planets, as well as abstract individuals such as numbers and words (although there are differences of opinion as to whether numbers and words are classes or individuals).
 Strictly speaking, an ontology need not include any individuals, but one of the general purposes of an ontology is to provide a means of classifying individuals, even if those individuals are not explicitly part of the ontology.

 In formal extensional ontologies, only the utterances of words and numbers are considered individuals – the numbers and names themselves are classes.
 In a 4D ontology, an individual is identified by its spatio-temporal extent.
 Examples of formal extensional ontologies are BORO, ISO 15926 and the model in development by the IDEAS Group.

 Classes

-Classes – concepts that are also called type, sort, category, and kind – can be defined as an extension or an intension.
-According to an extensional definition, they are abstract groups, sets, or collections of objects.
-According to an intensional definition, they are abstract objects that are defined by values of aspects that are constraints for being member of the class.
-The first definition of class results in ontologies in which a class is a subclass of collection.
-The second definition of class results in ontologies in which collections and classes are more fundamentally different.
-Classes may classify individuals, other classes, or a combination of both.
-Some examples of classes: